Spitfire-Frozone/BeginnerSQL/SQL_Part2_SQLStatements.md

 WHERE condition;
 ~~~
 The IN clause is there in case the new table needs to be created in a different database to the one that the information is in.

+### INSERT
+This means that we neatly segway into another keyword.
+INSERT is used to input data into a table that already exists.

 ### JOIN